 Installation

 There are two ways drain tile pipes can be laid: externally and internally.
-And while older homes can drain tile systems installed, it is easier to get the job time while the home is still under construction.
+And while older homes can drain tile systems installed, it is easier to get the job done while the home is still under construction.

-A porous fabric like landscape matting is used to cover the gravel before layers of soil are added to bring it ground level.
+A porous fabric like landscape matting is used to cover the gravel before layers of soil are added to bring it to ground level.

 While the same process of exterior drain tile installation can be followed on older homes, it involves digging up the foundation walls of the home and removing pathways, trees, and decking.
 It is an expensive and disruptive process that does not guarantee protection for more than 10 years.